icidasset/icidasset/src/Writings/building-blocks.md

 dismantleAndGetBlockA (Wall blockA blockB blockC) = blockA
 ```

-I hope this shows some of basics and advantages of (pure) functional programming.
+I hope this shows some of the basics and advantages of (pure) functional programming.
 The rabbit hole goes a lot deeper, but I think the basics alone are already super useful.

 ![](/images/fp/conclusion.png)